-If you’re a beginner on LinkedIn, or even well versed on the platform, these are posts I’ve written which can help you use LinkedIn more effectively.
-As LinkedIn makes changes to its platform, I will update these posts to provide you with relevant advice.
+If you’re a beginner on LinkedIn, or even well versed on the platform, this compilation of posts can help you use LinkedIn more effectively.
+As LinkedIn makes changes to its platform or there’s LinkedIn strategy that will help you, I will update these posts to provide you with relevant advice.

 In this article I compare building your LinkedIn profile to painting a fence.
 Great fun writing this one.
 But seriously, these are the major components to be concerned about.